 About Martin Rose

-Martin Rose is the Director of the British Council in Rabat, where he has worked for two years.
-In his column, under the title Bliss Was It in that Dawn to Be Next Door, he contributes on culture, education and language, and on events in Morocco and the wider region.
+Martin Rose has lived abroad for most of the last 30 years, in Egypt, Jordan, Iraq, Italy, Belgium, Canada and most recently Morocco, where he was the Director of the British Council in Rabat.
+He now lives in England.
+In his column, under the title Bliss Was It in that Dawn to Be Next Door, he contributes on culture, education and language, and on events in the region.
 His blog is Mercurius Maghrebensis.

 Articles by Martin Rose

 Rosemary Bechler edits openDemocracy's main site.

 En Liang Khong is assistant editor at openDemocracy.